alexogeny/spectacles/content/2022-05-04-encrypted_pop_os_install_with_luks_lvm_btrfs.md

 Basically with the first line we've told the system that the root partition should be loaded using the sane defaults we want for our `btrfs` system.

-The second line we've made the system aware of our `@hoem` sub volume (so that we can load our home dir later!).
+The second line we've made the system aware of our `@home` sub volume (so that we can load our home dir later!).

 To check we did it correctly, let's `cat` it: